top of page

 Eric began his journey into the martial arts at the age of 19 at the legendary Tiger’s Den Shotokan Karate Dojo under Shihan Bobby Kramer.
 He studied off and on over the years until Sensei Kramer moved his dojo out of Columbus.
 Taking a break from martial arts in the late 90’s to pursue family and a music career, he landed with Grandmaster Charles Wright of Real World Karate and Self Defense.
 He received his Shodan (black belt) in Shorinryu Matsubayashi Ryu Karate in 2009 from Master Wright, as well as his Sandan (3rd Degree) in 2014.
 He still continues to train with Master Wright.
 While cross-training, he also received his Shodan from Grandmaster Robert “Hawk” Hawkins of the Bantu Karate Federation in 2010 and his Nidan (2nd Degree) in 2012.

 In 2010, he was introduced to Soke Masaaki Hatsumi’s Bujinkan Budo Taijutsu, based in Japan.
-Eric currently holds the rank of Godan (5th Degree) from Dai Shihan Arnaud Cousergue and holds a Shidoshi license to teach within the Bujinkan.
+Eric currently holds the rank of Rokudan (6th Degree) from Dai Shihan Arnaud Cousergue and holds a Shidoshi license to teach within the Bujinkan.
 He is a member of the Shiro Kuma Bujinkan Dojo and the Bujinkan Shidoshikai (Instructors Guild).

 Eric is the senior instructor here at the Kazoku Dojo where he teaches primarily Bujinkan Budo Taijutsu as well as modern applications of those principles and techniques.

 Eric is also the senior instructor at MayberrysGone.com, which is a Firearms and Tactics school for Civilian Defense since 2005.
 He teaches Pistol, Carbine and Shotgun courses to empower civilians as well as Ohio Concealed Carry.
 He has certifications in pistol and shotgun from the Ohio Peace Officer Training Commission.
-He is an NRA Firearms Instructor and Range Safety Officer in good standing (NRA Instructor #153267152) He is a graduate of the Saurez International Close Range Gunfighting program.
+He is an NRA Firearms Instructor and Range Safety Officer in good standing (NRA Instructor #153267152) Eric has attended several gunfighting courses and competitions.

 Eric also works for a local security company where he offers personal and executive protection as well as armed security for high profile clients and companies.